petrakumi12/australia-iqp-vis/README.md

-Assignment 4 - DataVis Remix!
+Relationship Visualization with Treemaps and Force Graphs
 ===

-The primary aim of this assignment is to showcase your **individual** skills at critiquing and creating interactive visualizations on the web.

-### Original Visualization
+In this repo I took an original visualization and used skills learned in a data visualization class to improve upon it.

-This visualization was done by an IQP team that went to Australia last D term.
-I was able to contact the advisors and retrieve the data they collected so I could redo their viz.
+This visualization was done by a project team at Worcester Polytechnic Institute.
+I was able to contact the advisors and retrieve the data they collected so I could redo their visualization.

-The visualization shows various organizations that the Port Philip EcoCentre in Australia has partnerships with.
+The original visualization shows various organizations that the Port Philip EcoCentre in Australia has partnerships with.
 The bigger node radius shows more hours of partnership, and the arrow shows the direction of the partnership.
 The color shows the type of organization:
 Business, Community Organization, Education, Government, Local Government, Other, State Government, Trust/Foundation/Foundation, Target